Your Library Card

-A set of cassettes, a book with a pamphlet, a kit, etc. is not considered returned until all pieces are back.
+A set of DVDs, a book with a pamphlet, a kit, etc. is not considered returned until all pieces are back.
 Please make sure that everything is returned at the same time.
 The item will not be checked in until the set is complete.
 Any missing pieces are subject to replacement charges up to the full value of the item.

 Reserves, Interlibrary Loan, Renewals and Returns

 If an item you are looking for is owned by us but checked out, you may reserve it (place a hold on it) and we will notify you when it is ready for pick up.
 We will hold an item for you a maximum of 7 days so be sure to pick up your item promptly.
 The library reserves the right to suspend a patron's "holds" privilege if items are consistently not picked up.